Tourist farm Matk – high above the Solčavsko

 From there on we followed the signs that led us past Potočka Zijalka Cave, a very important paleontological and archaeological site famous by famous finds from the Stone Age, to the church of St. Spirit, from where the winding path opens up towards Koroška (Carinthia).

 Along the way many mountain farms were inviting us to come for a snack or take with us to the valley some of their delicacies.
-Cheeses, butter, teas, wholesome cottage cheese, meats … all with a flavor of a high mountain.
+Cheeses, butter, teas, wholesome cottage cheese, meats … all with a flavour of a high mountain.

 But curiosity was leading us further and lower; we were on our way to Solčava, the smallest Slovenian municipality, which counts of only 800 inhabitants.
 In the small museum in the lower ground of the Center Rinka, Solčava is briefly presented in all its vividness.

-Wood, fragrant and beautiful.
 Forestry is at home here already for centuries.
 Farmers have been trained in cutting down the trees, transporting timber and sawing.
 People are coming here from far away for wood, for roofing, windows and doors.

-Sheep and goats.
 Since a long time rare meadows and pastures were tended by sheep.
 With its sharp nose and soft wool, the so called Jezersko-Solčava Sheep is a real rarity.
 Today, again more and more farms are returning to the production of wool.
 A few years ago, the yarn women were relocating to Finland, where they were learning how to felt wool.
 In the museum some of their tapestries are on display.

-Nature.
 Unspoiled nature invites the respectful visitors to join the rare birds and insects, who have found their peace in silence and remoteness.

 In the local bar next to the Church of Our Lady of the Snows, we listened to the locals, who were talking about their worries and joys.
 Living among the peaks requires perseverance and stubbornness, but also devotion and reverence.
 Among them there are still tales circulating about giants who have been moving rocks and the water men who were taking away the brides or cheeky old women …